 When you read aloud, read with as much expression as the story permits.
 No need to be over the top – unless that’s fun for you and your child.
 In my mind, goofy is good!

 Many children enjoy reading, and hearing, the same story/book/poem over and over.
 This is a good thing – repeated readings and hearings builds in comfort and familiarity.
 Such familiarity reduces the need for decoding and allows better flow, and therefore, confidence.

-Echo reading is when one reader read a piece of text and a second reader echoes that same piece.
+Echo reading is when one reader reads a piece of text and a second reader echoes that same piece.
 This works really well with poems but other text can be used as well.
 I suggest you switch roles frequently so your child gets to be the first reader and you are the echoer.

 Try reading together!
-Choose a piece of text and read it together.
+Choose a piece of text and read it simultaneously together.
 Maybe even read it together for someone else.